 Tab.
-4.5 gives the emissions of N_2O from production of nitric acid including production values.
-Emissions from the production of nitric acid did not decrease and tended to fluctuate around a value of 3.25.
+4.5 gives the emissions of $N_2O$ from production of nitric acid including production values.
+Emissions from the production of nitric acid did not decrease and tended to fluctuate around a value of 3.25

-Calculations of N_2O emissions from nitric acid based on study (Markvart and Bernauer, 1999) were firstly used to obtain emission estimates in 1998.
-This approach, resulting in emission factor values lying in the range 6.5 - 6.9, was also employed for revised data for the years 1990, 1992 and 1994; others years will be revised soon.
+Calculations of $N_2O$ emissions from nitric acid based on study (Markvart and Bernauer, 1999) were firstly used to obtain emission estimates in 1998.
+This approach, resulting in emission factor values lying in the range 6.5 - 6.9, was also employed for revised data for 1990, 1992, 1994 and 1995; years 1991 and 1993 will be revised soon.

-Industrial processes emit only 3.40 Gg of methane (in 2002), of which approximately one half corresponds to escape of carbonization gas in coke production.
+Industrial processes emit only 3.40 Gg of methane (in 2003), of which approximately one half corresponds to escape of carbonization gas in coke production.
 Emission estimates of precursors for the relevant subcategories (starting with inventory 2001) have been transferred from NFR to CRF, as described in previous chapters.